I have used StreamYard and Streamlabs, and I can indeed say that both are great at streaming. With lots of free features, you won’t be disappointed.

 - Facebook profile

 - YouTube channel

-Other than that, it supports all other platforms that support the RTMP stream on its premium plans.
-Streamlabs supports fewer platforms.
-Strangely, it uses OBS’s code, and OBS supports over 50 platforms.
-Anyway, here is the full list:
+Moreover, it supports all other platforms that support the RTMP stream on its premium plans.
+Streamlabs supports fewer but the popular platforms:

 You can add a custom platform supporting RTMP for free.